saurav-datta/patent_classification-Keras/README.md

 Labels represented in a matrix of 1s and 0s where the rows are the patents and columns all possible labels.

 Y == label matrix

+Ideally we want to use the most granular level for classification.
+We can maybe test performance on different levels.

 ### Dimensions
 MAX_LEN == maximum length of text for each input section (title, abstract, claims etc.)